-After all the parties and over-eating this long weekend, you’re bound to feel a bit bloated and sluggish.
+After all the parties and over-eating this long weekend, you probably feel a bit bloated and sluggish.
 That’s why we’re sharing actionable tips to help you reset after a long weekend.
 Skip the guilt about that extra drink or sweet treat, and focus on how to get back on track!
 Start by drinking lots of water, and follow these tips…

 Reset your Sleep Schedule

-You tend to eat more junk and work out less when you’re tired, so allow yourself to get back on track with regular bedtimes and a goodnight’s rest.
-Getting 7 hours of rest is vital to getting your body back on track and waking up feeling refreshed.
+You tend to eat more junk and work out less when you’re tired, so allow yourself to get back on track with early bedtimes and a good night’s rest.
+Getting 7+ hours of rest is vital to getting your body back on track and waking up feeling refreshed.

 Don’t Cut Calories